JoakimKv/arsmagica_seasons/README.md

 A **Django web application** that demonstrates clean application structure, database modeling, and testing.
 This project is connected with my flask project which handles blogs.
 This project takes care of the endpoint "/" and "seasons/".
 The project uses **MySQL** as the backend database (but it can easily be switched to another mysql database by editing a single configuration class).

-This project has been adapted and extended from the Flask project for further development by **Joakim Kvistholm** to work with 'real' mysql database and to make seasonal work easier for ArsMagica.
-In this project I use a mysql server for both the test and production database which are running by docker and I am using HeidiSQL as an extra database handler.
-All this takes the program one step closer to work as a 'real' web page with a 'real' production database on a server.
+This project has been adapted and extended to work with my Flask project for further development by **Joakim Kvistholm** to work with a 'real' mysql database and to make seasonal work easier for ArsMagica.
+In this project I use a mysql server for both the test and production database which are running by docker on my windows machine and I am using HeidiSQL as an extra database handler.
+On the Ubuntu server mysql is running as a service and is not dockerized.
+All of this brings the project closer to a production-ready web application, deployed with a real MySQL server.

+This project uses **GitHub Actions** for automated deployment to my Ubuntu production server.
+Whenever new code is pushed to the `main` branch, the workflow defined in `.github/workflows/deploy.yml` runs automatically and updates my server with this code.

 ---